QuickBooks Barcode Generation Tutorial

 Add Excel Data to QuickBooks

-8. On the Import a File screen, browse to the Excel Spreadsheet created previously with the encoded data, select the sheet in the workbook and check that the file has header rows.
+8. On the Import a File screen, browse to the Excel Spreadsheet created previously with the encoded data, select the sheet in the workbook, and check that the file has header rows.

 9. Under the Data Mapping section, select <Add New> from the pull-down menu next to Choose a mapping drop-down menu: